GlynnSmith000/-Sentiments-of-Horror-A-Journey-Through-The-Shining/README.md

 - Weak Negative
 - Strong Negative

 This classification helps to understand how the emotional tone shifts across the chapters.
+Further analysis was conducted on each chapter by calculating the average compound score for each paragraph in the given chapter.
+The chapter's paragraph were classified into the same sentiment categories.

 ## 3. **Topic Modeling (LDA)**
 I thought it would be cool to try to find the topics for each paragraph.
 Latent Dirichlet Allocation (LDA) was applied to uncover the underlying topics in *The Shinning*.
 The text of each chapter was then processed further by removing stopwords, punctuation, and applying lemmatization.
 After preprocessing, a dictionary and document-term matrix were created, and the LDA model was trained to identify the main topics in the text.
 The model generated a set of topics, each represented by a collection of words that frequently co-occur in the text.
 The results were visualized using pyLDAvis, which provides an interactive visualization to explore the topics, their relationships, and the chapters belonging to the topic clusters.